 Expectancy Ratio = (Risk Reward Ratio X Win Rate) – Loss Rate = (R X W) – L

 So lets say your Win rate is 28% and your Risk Reward Ratio is 5:

 Expectancy = (5 X 0.28) – 0.72 = 0.68

-Superficially, this means that on average you expect this strategy’s trades to return .68 times the size of your loses.
+Superficially, this means that on average you expect this strategy’s trades to return 1.68 times the size of your loses.
+Said another way, you can expect to win $1.68 for every $1 you lose.
 This is important for two reasons: First, it may seem obvious, but you know right away that you have a positive return.
 Second, you now have a number you can compare to other candidate systems to make decisions about which ones you employ.

 It is important to remember that any system with an expectancy greater than 0 is profitable using past data.
 The key is finding one that will be profitable in the future.

 You can also use this value to evaluate the effectiveness of modifications to this system.